NDTV Joinville

 NDTV Joinville (channel 8) is a television station in Joinville, Santa Catarina, Brazil, affiliated with Record, member of NDTV and owned by Grupo ND.
 NDTV Joinville's studios are located on Xavantes Street, in the Atiradores district and its transmitter is located in the atop of Morro da Boa Vista, in the Saguaçu district.

 History

 Headquarters of the station in 2012, when it was called RIC TV Joinville.

 The station went on air on July 31, 2000, as TV Cidade dos Príncipes, behind the third Mário Petrelli's television network in Santa Catarina and the hundredth affiliated with SBT.
 On December 1 of the same year, it was renamed Rede SC Joinville, after unify its brand with the stations from Florianópolis and Chapecó, creating Rede SC.

 On February 1, 2008, the station passed to integrate Grupo RIC, formed by Mário Petrelli in the state of Paraná, being component of RIC TV.
 Like the stations of Rede SC, it started to relay the programming of Rede Record and to be identified as RIC TV Joinville.

-On December 3, 2019, with the dismemberment of Grupo RIC in Santa Catarina nd with the creation of NDTV, it was renamed NDTV Joinville.
+On December 3, 2019, with the dismemberment of Grupo RIC in Santa Catarina and with the creation of NDTV, it was renamed NDTV Joinville.